BahlaiLab/Policies/Committee_expectations.md

 ## Holding a committee meeting

 Once you have a committee, you're going to need to meet with them regularly.
-Department rules say you should meet with them all together at least once a year, but it certainly doesn't hurt to meet more often than that (okay it might, if you're not using your time well- but we'll cover this in the next paragraph).
+Department rules say you should meet with them all together at least once a year, but it certainly doesn't hurt to meet more often than that (okay it might, if you're not using your time well- but we'll cover that in this section).

 Committee meetings are initiated by, and generally led by the student.
 They are for you to update your committee about where you are, get advice about next steps, and practicing talking about your work (and committee meetings are in addition to particular program meetings which are held for very particular milestones- candidacy exams, prospectus, and the like).